New Army: Officer class

-By 1906 the military had 35 schools with a total enrollment of 787 officers 3,448 officer cadets and 2,072 NCOs with an additional 691 training in Japan and 15 in Europe and given naval officers were instructed in land warfare additionally 350 midshipmen could be added to the enrollment.
-The Baoding academy offered veterinary schooling with Hubei and Zhili offering all specialised training, Baoding, Chengdu and Guangzhou offered medical training.
+By 1906 the military had 35 schools with a total enrollment of 787 officers, 3,448 officer cadets, and 2,072 NCOs with an additional 691 training in Japan and 15 in Europe.
+Given naval officers were also instructed in land warfare, 350 midshipmen could potentially also be added to the enrollment.
+The Baoding Academy offered veterinary schooling with Hubei and Zhili offering all specialised training and Baoding, Chengdu and Guangzhou offering medical training.
 A general training course included Chinese history and literature, a foreign language (usually German or Japanese and occasionally English), math, the sciences, geography, general history and military science.
-The instructors were usually Japanese, Japanese-instructed Chinese and Germans (though these were noted as being undesirable in Germany) and thus their contracts were rarely renewed, Zhili, Anhui and Hubei produced the best officers though even these remained inferior to those trained in Japan on paper.
-However, many of the officers were still civil officials, elderly officers without training, Green standard army officers simply shifted in, unqualified naval officers, and civilian students returned from abroad.
+The instructors were usually Japanese, Japanese-instructed Chinese and Germans (though these were noted as being undesirable in Germany and thus their contracts were rarely renewed).
+Even so, Zhili, Anhui and Hubei produced the best officers despite remaining inferior to those trained in Japan on paper.
+Many officers were still civil officials, elderly officers without training, Green Standard army officers simply shifted in, unqualified naval officers, and civilian students returned from abroad.